GA-repos/css-layout/readme.md

 That means that all of the flex container's **immediate** children can have flex properties applied to them.

-The flexbox approach differs from the methods described in the CodePen above in that the arrangement of elements is managed by the **parent** container.
+With flexbox the arrangement of elements is managed by the **parent** container.
 The child of a **flex container** is called a **flex item**.
 We can change the way flex items display by setting item-specific properties that will come later in the lesson.

 After the `display` property, the most important flexbox property to understand is `flex-direction`.
-It is very important to remember that the `flex-direction` orients **flex container's main-axis**.
+The `flex-direction` orients the elements inside the container and sets the **flex container's main-axis**.
 The main axis can be set to run vertically or horizontally depending on the value of `flex-direction`.
 All other flex-related properties are defined in terms of the main axis.